 The principles and best practice provisions relating to financial reporting are adhered to.
 The Executive Board is responsible for the quality and completeness of the financial reports that are published.
 The Supervisory Board ensures that the Executive Board carries out this responsibility.

 The principles and best practice provisions regarding the role, appointment, remuneration and assessment of the performance of the independent auditor are also supported.
-The independent auditor will be present at the Annual General Meeting to answer questions from shareholders about the financial statements.
+The independent auditor will be present at the Annual General Meeting to answer questions from shareholders about his independent auditor’s report on the financial statements.

-The Audit Committee assesses the functioning of the internal audit departement and management systems each year.
-Within the Royal BAM Group internal auditing has been established by means of an operational audit function.
-The main risks the company faces are related to the project business it is involved in.
-In order to mitigate these project-related risks at an early stage, operational audit is an important and powerful tool.
-The operational audit function within BAM was established in 2013 and has been further developed ever since.
+The Audit Committee assesses the functioning of the internal audit function each year.
+Within Royal BAM Group internal auditing has been established by means of an operational audit function.
+Operational audit performs audits and reviews on main risks that are related to the project business.

 The independent auditor attends the meetings of the Supervisory Board at which the financial statements and the half-yearly figures are discussed.
 The independent auditor reports the same information from his findings with respect to the financial statements to both the Executive Board and the Supervisory Board.
 The independent auditor is also present when the Audit Committee discusses the financial statements, the half-yearly figures and the interim statements.
 The independent auditor may also attend other meetings of the Audit Committee, subject to asking the Chairman of the Audit Committee for permission to attend in advance.

 The independent auditor receives the financial information on which the annual and half-yearly figures and interim statements are based and is given the opportunity to respond to that information.
-The partner in the independent audit company who performs the required audits is allowed to audit the Group’s financial statements for a maximum of seven consecutive years.
+The partner in the independent audit company who performs the required audit is allowed to audit the Group’s financial statements for a maximum of five consecutive years.

 CSR responsibility and delegation

-The Executive Board defines the CSR Policy in consultation with the Director Corporate Social Responsibility and the management teams of the operating companies.
+The Executive Board is responsible for defining the CSR policy, in consultation with the Director Strategy and Group Director Sustainability and the management of the operating companies.
 Meetings with senior management are used to define sustainability issues and reach agreement on prioritising objectives, monitoring activities, and reporting results.
 Critical concerns are reported to the Executive Board at least in quarterly reports, or whenever more urgency is required.
 The Executive Board communicates to the Supervisory Board according planned reporting cycles, or whenever more urgency is required.
 Safety ambitions, the reduction of CO2 emissions, and strict waste management, along with business integrity, apply to all BAM operating companies.
 In addition, each operating company measures KPIs addressing issues of relevance to its own business.
-For example, increasing the number of women in the workforce, especially in senior roles, is a specific area of focus in the Netherlands.
-Each operating company has a management team member who has the responsibility for CSR.
-The operating companies report progress quarterly to the Executive Board and the Director CSR together with details of actions taken to support the Group’s business objectives.
+Each operating company has a management team member who has the responsibility for BAM’s sustainability activity.
+The operating companies report progress quarterly to the Executive Board, Director Strategy and Group Director Sustainability together with details of actions taken to support the Group’s business objectives.
 They interpret BAM’s objectives based on their unique operating conditions.
 CSR is part of how managers and employees do their day-to-day jobs.
 It is addressed, for example, at regular work discussions and performance reviews.
 In this way, implementing sustainability is shared across all levels of the Group, from BAM’s Executive Board to its local champions.

 The Supervisory Board and the Executive Board are convinced that Royal BAM Group’s corporate governance is up to standards.